• Skip to primary navigation

 For a long time I was not a fan of rhubarb and would kind of cringe anytime someone pulled out a rhubarb dessert to serve but all of that has changed in recent years.

-For someone who has been on the fence about this stuff I literally could not stop eating this batch of these muffins.
+For someone who has been on the fence about this stuff I literally could not stop eating this batch of muffins.

 My husband and I drove around our small town in search of folks to share them with so that we would not eat the entire batch ourselves.